orthanc-mirrors/orthanc-book/Sphinx/source/plugins/advanced-storage.rst

 Indexer mode
 ------------

+When the indexer mode is enabled, the plugin continuously synchronizes the content of an Orthanc server with the content of a filesystem, which can then be accessed, through Orthanc, based on the :ref:`DICOM model of the real world <model-world>`.
+The indexed DICOM resources are immediately available in a Web interface and in a Web viewer, and can be queried/retrieved by DICOM clients.
+The DICOM files are **not** copied into the Orthanc storage, so this solution has a very small footprint in terms of storage requirements.

+The indexer mode can parse multiple folders.
+If new DICOM files are ingested through DICOM or HTTP, they are saved in the default Orthanc storage (defined by ``StorageDirectory`` or by the ``MultipleStorages`` configurations).

+**Note:** the plugin should never be configured to index its own Orthanc storage !
+However, the plugin might be used to index another Orthanc storage e.g. to perform a migration from SQLite to PostgreSQL.

-This plugin can actually also replace the :ref:`Folder Indexer plugin<indexer>`.
+**Note:** This plugin is actually a replacement of the :ref:`Folder Indexer plugin<indexer>`.
 The Indexer plugin needed a separate SQLite DB which made it impossible to use with multiple Orthanc instances or uncomfortable to use together with the PostgreSQL plugin.
 The advanced-storage implements the same features as the Indexer plugin without requiring a separate DB.
 Everything is stored in the Orthanc main Database.

 The ``Indexer mode`` has its own configuration::